pyou-7/NBA-Playoffs-Serverless-Data-Pipeline/README.md

 2. **Crawl Raw Data:**
    - **Glue Crawler** scans the bucket, cataloging new files and updating the Glue Data Catalog with any new schema changes.
 3. **Delete Staging Table:**
-   - Existing staging tables and their data are dropped to ensure that only the new batch (previous 24 hours) is processed in the next steps.
+   - Existing staging tables and their data in the S3 bucket are dropped to ensure that only the new batch (previous 24 hours) is processed in the next steps.
 4. **Create Staging Table:**
    - New data from the daily raw bucket is loaded and transformed into a staging Parquet table, ready for validation.
 5. **Data Quality Checks:**
    - Automated scripts run data quality (DQ) checks on the new staging table, validating fields like player name, team abbreviation, game date, and points to ensure there are no missing, null, or duplicated values.
 6. **Publish to Prod Table:**
-   - If all data quality checks pass, the new batch of daily data is **appended** to the production Parquet table (`prod` table).
+   - If all data quality checks pass, the new batch of daily data is **appended** to the production Parquet table (`final_nba_playoffs_data_parquet_tbl_prod` table).
 7. **Workflow Monitoring:**
    - Each job step is monitored via AWS CloudWatch and Glue triggers.
 If a step fails, subsequent steps do not run.